prebid/Prebid.js/modules/vertamediaBidAdapter.md

 Get access to multiple demand partners across VertaMedia AdExchange and maximize your yield with VertaMedia header bidding adapter.

 VertaMedia header bidding adapter connects with VertaMedia demand sources in order to fetch bids.
-This adapter provides a solution for accessing Video demand
+This adapter provides a solution for accessing Video demand and outstream unit

 # Test Parameters